 Data were collected retrospectively from the hospital information management system (HIMS) and patient files.
 A standardized data collection form was used, including demographic data such as age and gender, medical history including comorbidities like hypertension, diabetes, and COPD, and clinical data such as admission diagnosis, vital signs (blood pressure, pulse, respiratory rate, oxygen saturation), and laboratory results (lactate levels, CRP, renal and liver function tests).
 Treatment processes recorded included interventions performed in the ED such as intubation, mechanical ventilation, vasopressor use, and fluid therapy, as well as the date of ICU bed request and time to ICU admission.
 Patient outcomes assessed included the duration of ED stay, status of ICU transfer, mortality rate, and complications such as sepsis and ventilator-associated pneumonia.

 Data analysis was performed using IBM SPSS Statistics 26.0 software.
-The statistical analysis involved several steps.
 Data cleaning and validation were conducted by verifying data accuracy and consistency.
 Missing data were managed with pairwise deletion for rates below 5% and multiple imputation for higher rates.
-The normality of continuous variables was assessed using the Kolmogorov-Smirnov and Shapiro-Wilk tests.
 Descriptive statistics were expressed as mean ± standard deviation for normally distributed continuous variables and median (minimum-maximum) for non-normally distributed continuous variables.
-Categorical variables were presented as counts and percentages.
+Categorical variables were presented as frequency and percentages.

 Group comparisons were conducted to evaluate relationships between ED length of stay and patient outcomes.
-Independent samples t-test was used for normally distributed continuous variables, while the Mann-Whitney U test was applied for non-normally distributed continuous variables.
 The Chi-square test was used for categorical data, and Fisher’s exact test was applied when cell frequencies were small.
-Logistic regression analysis was conducted to identify factors influencing patient outcomes such as mortality and complications.
-Dependent variables included mortality and complication development, while independent variables included age, gender, comorbidities, ED length of stay, and ICU admission time.
+Binary Logistic regression analysis was conducted to identify factors influencing patient outcomes such as mortality and complications.
+Dependent variables were prolonged stay in ICU, mortality and complication development, while independent variables included age, gender, comorbidities and ED length of stay, .
 Confounding factors such as comorbidities were included in the regression model.

-Correlation analysis was performed using Pearson or Spearman correlation coefficients to assess relationships between continuous variables.
 A p-value of <0.05 was considered statistically significant, and the significance level was adjusted for multiple comparisons using the Bonferroni correction.
 Results were summarized using tables and graphs, including histograms, bar charts, and box plots created with SPSS Chart Builder.

-Findings:
+Findings

-The descriptive statistics report showed that the average age of the patients was 53.2 years with a standard deviation of 18.6 years.
-The minimum age was 18 years, the median age was 52 years, and the 89 years.
-The average heart rate was recorded as 95.4 bpm with a standard deviation of 20.1 bpm, ranging from a minimum of 60 bpm to a maximum of 130 bpm, with a median of 94 bpm.
+As showed from the result obtained from descriptive statistics the average age of the patients was 53.2 years with a standard deviation of 18.6 years.
+The median age was 52 years(range from18 years,to 89 years).
+The average heart rate was recorded as 95.4 bpm with a standard deviation of 20.1 bpmThe median was94 bpm((ranging from 60 bpm to a maximum of 130 bpm).
 The average respiration rate was 20.3 breaths per minute with a standard deviation of 4.5 breaths per minute, a minimum of 12 breaths per minute, a median of 20 breaths per minute, and a maximum of 30 breaths per minute.
 Oxygen saturation levels averaged 91.2% with a standard deviation of 6.5%, ranging from a minimum of 85% to a maximum of 99%, with a median of 91%.
 Lactate levels had an average of 3.25 mmol/L, a standard deviation of 1.50 mmol/L, a minimum of 0.5 mmol/L, a median of 3.10 mmol/L, and a maximum of 6.0 mmol/L.